 The management mandate issued by the Ministry of Finance set a limit on investments in unlisted real estate at 7 percent of the Pension Fund.
-The unlisted real estate composite may be invested in unlisted real estate or in equity and interest-bearing instruments issued by non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development and management or financing of real estate located in Norway.
+The unlisted real estate composite may be invested in unlisted real estate or in equity and interest-bearing instruments issued by non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development and management or financing of real estate.
+These investments may be made through Norwegian or other legal entities, but not in real estate located in Norway.
 The fund's unlisted property investments are made through corporate structures.
 The companies are directly or indirect wholly owned by Norges Bank or jointly owned with co-investors, and ownership control is exercised at several levels.
 The legal entities have their own boards where we usually appoint or nominate directors.
 Real estate is defined as rights to land and any buildings thereon.
 Norges Bank's Executive Board has further set specific limits on real estate management.

 The access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global unlisted real estate laid down by Norges Bank Investment Management's CEO.
 The composite, through its property managing real estate subsidiaries, may include derivative instruments in the normal course of investment management.
-At year-end 2021 the portfolio includes minor derivatives positions in the real estate subsidiaries in the United Kingdom.
-Derivatives have not been used to manage risk at portfolio level during 2021.
+At year-end 2022 the portfolio includes minor derivatives positions in the real estate subsidiaries in the United Kingdom.

 The Norges Bank's Executive Board has specified that the maximum allowed debt ratio of the unlisted real estate portfolio is 35 percent.
 The debt ratio is calculated as the ratio of debt on gross asset property value.
-At year-end 2021 the debt ratio of the unlisted real estate portfolio was 6.6.
+At year-end 2022 the debt ratio of the unlisted real estate portfolio was 7.6.
 Net leverage is the ratio of net exposure and actual market value.
-Through 2021, the average net leverage was 7.0 percent.
-Below, the net leverage in percent of the composite's fair value is shown as a time series.
+Through 2022, the average net leverage was 9.0 percent.
+Below, the debt ratio is shown as a time series.